Angola: Angolan War of Independence

-Under colonial law, black Angolans were forbidden from forming political parties or labour unions.
+Under Portuguese colonial law, black Angolans were forbidden from forming political parties or labour unions.
 The first nationalist movements did not take root until after World War II, spearheaded by a largely Westernised and Portuguese-speaking urban class, which included many mestiços.
 During the early 1960s they were joined by other associations stemming from ad hoc labour activism in the rural workforce.
 Portugal's refusal to address increasing Angolan demands for self-determination provoked an armed conflict, which erupted in 1961 with the Baixa de Cassanje revolt and gradually evolved into a protracted war of independence that persisted for the next twelve years.
 Throughout the conflict, three militant nationalist movements with their own partisan guerrilla wings emerged from the fighting between the Portuguese government and local forces, supported to varying degrees by the Portuguese Communist Party.

-The National Front for the Liberation of Angola (FNLA) recruited from Bakongo refugees in Zaire.
+The National Liberation Front of Angola (FNLA) recruited from Bakongo refugees in Zaire.
 Benefiting from particularly favourable political circumstances in Léopoldville, and especially from a common border with Zaire, Angolan political exiles were able to build up a power base among a large expatriate community from related families, clans, and traditions.
 People on both sides of the border spoke mutually intelligible dialects and enjoyed shared ties to the historical Kingdom of Kongo.
 Though as foreigners skilled Angolans could not take advantage of Mobutu Sese Seko's state employment programme, some found work as middlemen for the absentee owners of various lucrative private ventures.
 The migrants eventually formed the FNLA with the intention of making a bid for political power upon their envisaged return to Angola.

-Members of the National Liberation Front of Angola training in 1973.